-If are using a computer external to Deakin which does not have Word 2010, then we recommend using the software PDFCreator which can be downloaded free at http://www.pdfforge.org/.
+If are using a computer external to Deakin which does not have Word 2010, then we recommend using the software PDFCreator which can be downloaded free at pdfforge.

 Only one file is required for your thesis submission.
-Most software packages able you to combine documents (e.g. Word or Excel) and save as a PDF.
-See How to Merge PDF Files.
+Most software packages allow you to combine documents (eg. Word or Excel) and save as a PDF.
+Learn how to merge PDF files.